On the Square Peg Problem and Its Relatives: Inscribed crosspolytopes

+In Klee \& Wagon \cite[Problem 11.5]{KlWa96problemsInPlaneGeomAndNumberTh} is was asked whether every $3$-dimensional convex body circumscribes the vertices of a regular octahedron.
+Makeev \cite{Mak03universallyInscrAndOutscrPolytopes} proved this for smooth convex bodies and Karasev \cite{Kar09inscrRegularCrosspolytope} generalised the proof to smoothly embedded spheres in higher dimensions as follows.

+\begin{theorem}[Makeev, Karasev] Let $d$ be an odd prime power.
+Then every smooth embedding $\Gamma:S^{d-1}\to\RR^d$ contains the vertices of a regular $d$-dimensional cross\-polytope. \end{theorem}

-H. Guggenheimer \cite{Gug65} proved that any smoothly embedded sphere $S^{d-1}\to\RR^d$ contains the vertices of a regular $d$-dimensional cross\-polytope.
-However there is unfortunately an error in his main lemma (see \cite[Chap.
-III.9]{Mat08} for details), which seems to invalidate the proof.
-Hence the problem is open:
+In 1965 H. Guggenheimer \cite{Gug65finiteSetsOnCurvesAndSurfaces} gave already a proof for all~$d$, however there is unfortunately an error in his main lemma due to some connectivity arguments, which seems to invalidate the proof.
+Recently, Akopyan and Karasev \cite{AkKa11inscrRegOctahedron} proved by a careful and non-trivial approximation argument that for $d=3$, the smooth embedding $\Gamma$ can be replaced by the boundary of a simple polytope.

+An interesting possible extension seems to be the following.
+Let $M$ be a Riemann manifold.
+By an \textdef{inscribed crosspolytope} $P$ in $M$ we mean a set of $2d$ pairwise distinct points $v^{\eps}_{i}\in M$, $\eps\in\{+,-\}$, $i\in\{1,\ldots,d\}$.
+We call two vertices $v^\eps_i$ and $v^\delta_j$ \textdef{opposite} if $i=j$ and $\eps=-\delta$.
+If any pair of non-opposite vertices of $P$ have the same distance in $M$ then we call $P$ a \textdef{regular crosspolytope}.